Quantum Techniques for Reaction Networks: The rate equation

 \begin{definition} A \define{stochastic reaction network} $(S,K,T,s,t,r)$ consists of a reaction network together with a map $r \maps T \to (0,\infty)$ assigning a \define{rate constant} to each reaction. \end{definition}

-This concept is equivalent to another concept in the literature, namely that of a stochastic Petri net \cite{BF2}.
+This concept is equivalent to another concept in the literature, namely that of a stochastic Petri net \cite{BaezFong:2014}.

-Given a stochastic reaction network, the rate equation says that for each reaction $\tau$ the time derivative of a classical state $x$ is the product of: \begin{itemize} \item the change $t(\tau) - s(\tau)$ in numbers of each species due to $\tau$; \item the concentration of each input species $i$ of $\tau$ raised to the power given by the number of times it appears as an input, namely $s_i(\tau)$; \item the rate constant $r(\tau)$ of $\tau$. \end{itemize}
+Given a stochastic reaction network, the rate equation says that for each reaction $\tau$ the time derivative of a classical state $x$ is the product of: \begin{itemize} \item the vector $t(\tau) - s(\tau)$ whose $i$th component is the change in the number of the $i$th species due to the reaction $\tau$; \item the concentration of each input species $i$ of $\tau$ raised to the power given by the number of times it appears as an input, namely $s_i(\tau)$; \item the rate constant $r(\tau)$ of $\tau$. \end{itemize}

 \begin{definition} The \define{rate equation} for a stochastic reaction network $(S,K,T,s,t,r)$ is

 where $x \maps \R \to [0,\infty)^k$ and we have used multi-index notation to define

 \end{definition}